Halima Abubakar spills secrets, finally opens up on affair with Johnson Sule

 He Said He Was Separated, With 3 Kids: Halima Abubakar Opens Up on Affair With Johnson Sule, Drags Shan George

-- Actress Halima Abubaker has taken to social media with several posts finally confirming that she had an affair with a popular Johnson Sule
+- Actress Halima Abubaker has taken to social media with several posts, finally confirming that she had an affair with a popular cleric, Johnson Sule

-- The movie star in her write up disclosed how she was deceived by Sule and betrayed by colleague Shan George whom she took like a sister
+- The movie star disclosed how she was deceived by Sule and betrayed by her colleague Shan George whom she took like a sister

-- Abubakar has finally admitted her mistakes and mess she created for herself, and also vowed to stop lying about the matter anymore
+- Halima admitted her mistakes and the mess she created for herself and also vowed to stop lying about the matter

 PAY ATTENTION: You can save a live of girl at risk.
 Donate to Legit Charity on Patreon.
 Your support matters!